About this listing

 If you have physical challenges, let me know ahead of your arrival and I'll secure a parking space on the street in front of the building or at least within one or two blocks, using my car to hold a space for you and then we can swap places with your car when you arrive.

-If you plan to be using your car a lot and going in and out more than, say, once a day, it'd be more convenient to pay the extra money to book a place that includes reserved parking in the building.
+If you plan to be using your car a lot and going in and out more than, say, once a day -- sorry, but it'd be more convenient to pay the extra money to book a place that includes reserved parking in the building.

 Dear Prospective Guest,